yguitton/training-material/topics/community/tutorials/community_content/tutorial.md

     width="100%"
     height="800"
     style="border: none;"
-    title="Single-Cell Topic Community Page">
+    title="Single-Cell Topic Community Home">
 </iframe>

 # Topic usage statistics

 Next up, you might want to know how many people are actually using your materials?
 Welcome to your **Topic usage statistics**!
-You may have already found this, actually, as it's (currently) at the bottom of the Maintainer page.
+You may have already found this, actually, as it's (currently) at the bottom of the Maintainer Home.

 > <hands-on-title>Go to your topic usage statistics</hands-on-title>
 >